Gayu-9993/100-Days-of-Code/Log.md

 **Today's Progress**: 'for' loops.

 **Thoughts:** Today's project was to create a password generator.
 Had to look into the sample and join methods to make the password more random.
+But otherwise, the job was easy

 **Link to work:** https://github.com/VivekMannava/100-Days-of-Code/tree/main/Day%205